 Do you love what you do?
-Do you spend significant parts of your day on things that you love to do?
+Do you spend significant parts of your day on things you love to do?
 If not, then it is time to think.
 The clock is ticking; life is not just about earning money or social status or achieving something to please others or to stand out in this society.
 Money is a hygiene factor.
-It is required for a living but earning it can very rarely become the purpose of one’s life.
+It is required for a living, but earning it can very rarely become the purpose of one’s life.
 Money alone would, in general, not bring happiness in life.
 There is life beyond money and status, a life driven by passion.
-Having said that, passion and money need not be mutually exclusive at all times.
+Having said that, passion and money need not always be mutually exclusive.
 Money can bring happiness in the presence of passion.
-Money can be a means to do what you want to do and maybe more, but it can only be a catalyst.
+Money can be a means to do what you want and maybe more, but it can only be a catalyst.

 Passion is energy, feel the power that comes from focusing on what excites you

 It does not matter what you are passionate about (as long as you channelise it right); it is essential that you do what you are passionate about.
 The energy that passion creates has almost no bounds.
 It can keep you elevated, excited and happy.
 It may not give you the money always, but it would give you a sense of fulfilment, accomplishment, achievement and the serenity to stay anchored to life.
 Passion would help you identify opportunities amidst challenges.
 It would help you engage well with whatever you are doing.
 When there is passion, your attitude and thoughts would be positive, making you more buoyant towards adversities.

 There is no passion to be found playing small – in settling for a life that is less than the one you are capable of living